 Your accommodation: Scenic Suites Queenstown

-Skirting the shores of Lake Wakatipu The Remarkables mountain range towers over your approach to the small township of Kingston.
-Cross the rolling tussock lands of Mossburn (deer capital of New Zealand) before arriving into Te Anau, gateway to Fiordland National Park.
+Passing through the bustling suburb of Frankton, follow the shores of Lake Wakatipu.
+The Remarkables mountain range towers over you on the stretch of road known as "The Devil's Staircase" leading you to the township of Kingston.
+You'll venture into Southland before crossing the rolling tussock lands of Mossburn (deer capital of New Zealand) and shortly arriving at Te Anau, the gateway to Fiordland National Park.

 Begin your Te Anau Glowworm experience with a scenic cruise across Lake Te Anau on board the luxury catamaran, Luminosa, to the western side of the lake.
 On arrival, you'll enter the caves through Cavern House, where informative displays detail the history of this 12,000 year old underground network.
+You'll then explore by limestone pathway while your guide points out hidden whirlpools, sculpted rock formations, and a rushing underground waterfall.
+See a magical display of thousands of glowworms as you glide through the darkness in a small boat.

 Your accommodation: Lakefront Lodge

-Stylish self contained motel units less than one minute walk from Te Anau Lakefront.
-Close to shops, cafes and restaurants.Driving distance and time (approximate) for this leg: 164 kms / 102 miles : 1.9 hours
+Stylish self-contained motel units less than a minute walk from Te Anau Lakefront.
+Enjoy a close walk to shops, cafes and restaurants.Driving distance and time (approximate) for this leg: 164 kms / 102 miles : 1.9 hours

 The road to Milford Sound offers some of the most beautiful and iconic scenery in the country.
-From crystal clear lakes and towering mountains to lush glacier formed meadows, this area is dramatic and unyielding.
+From crystal-clear lakes and towering mountains to lush glacier-formed meadows, this area is dramatic and unyielding.
 Stretch your legs on the Chasm Walk, a short stroll through native beech forest to see several powerful waterfalls.
-Continue on through the Homer Tunnel, an engineering marvel at 1219 metres long.
-Arriving into the village of Milford,you will be greeted with an amazing view of Mitre Peak.
+Continue on through the Homer Tunnel, an engineering marvel at 1219 meters long.
+Arriving in the village of Milford, you will be greeted with an amazing view of Mitre Peak.
 A day cruise into the heart of the sound is not to be missed.
-You’ll learn about how this magnificent area was formed and experience the wonder of the falls that line the Fiord before back-tracking the way you came.
+You’ll learn about how this magnificent area was formed and experience the wonder of the falls that line the Fjord before back-tracking the way you came.

 Get up close and personal with Milford Sound on a leisurely cruise of this spectacular fiord.
 From thundering waterfalls to sky-high mountains to lush rainforests, Milford has it all.
 Experience the spray of a waterfall as you cruise close to sheer rock faces.
 Informative, participative and relaxed, this is the perfect way to experience Milford Sound to the fullest.